The Little Book – Second Edition

 The second edition now contains 20 versions of the 12 Steps.
 The oldest version, I believe, which is also in the First Edition, are the Humanist 12 Steps published in 1987 and written by B. F. Skinner, a winner of the Humanist of the Year award.

 There are four new versions in the second edition.
-The newest version is The Practical 12 Steps, written by Jeffrey Munn and published in 2019.
-And, thanks to the French translator, Louise, there is also a version by the first ever secular AA group in Québec, les Libres-penseurs (Freethinkers).
+The newest version is The Practical 12 Steps which is in the book Staying Sober Without God published in 2019 and written by Jeffrey Munn.
+And, thanks to the French translator, Louise, there is also a version created by the first ever secular AA group in Québec, les Libres-penseurs (Freethinkers).
 Those Steps were shared in an article on AA Agnostica in 2018.

 The Little Book still contains four secular interpretations of each one of the Steps.
 No “Higher Power” is required or demanded.
 It’s all about “a personality change sufficient to bring about recovery from alcoholism”.
 And that’s your goal and your work, and to this end, with the support and encouragement of others in recovery.